BeeGroup-cimne/solar_potencial_estimation_v2/README.md

 - **LAStools** (available at https://lastools.github.io/download/): for las to txt conversion and viceversa.
 - **QGIS** (available at https://qgis.org/en/site/forusers/download.html): for map operation.

-The following Python libraries are required (between brackets, the latest version that was proved to work):
+This was tested on a custom anaconda environment using a Jupyter Notebook.
+Check the enivornment.yml file to see the required packages (with the version that was proved to work):

 ## Data Preparation